vectorgrp/sil-kit-adapters-qemu/README.md

     git clone --branch asio-1-24-0 https://github.com/chriskohlhoff/asio.git third_party/asio

 ### Build the Adapter and Demos
 To build the adapter and demos, you'll need a SIL Kit package ``SilKit-x.y.z-$platform`` for your platform.
-You can download them directly from [Vector SIL Kit Releases](https://github.com/vectorgrp/sil-kit/releases).
+You can download them directly from [SIL Kit Releases](https://github.com/vectorgrp/sil-kit/releases).
 The easiest way would be to download it with your web browser, unzip it and place it on your Windows file system, where it also can be accessed by WSL.

 The adapter and demos are built using ``cmake``: